RizwanMunawar/yolov7-object-tracking/README.md

     activate
     ```

-5. Update pip and install dependencies:
+4. Update pip and install dependencies:
     ```bash
     pip install --upgrade pip
     pip install -r requirements.txt
     ```

-6. Run the script:
+5. Run the script:

     Select the appropriate command based on your requirements.
 Pretrained [yolov7](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7.pt) weights will be downloaded automatically if needed.

     - Detection only:
       ```bash
+      python detect.py --weights yolov7.pt

+      # If you want to use your own videos.
       python detect.py --weights yolov7.pt --source "your video.mp4"
       ```

     - Object tracking:
       ```bash
+      python detect_and_track.py --weights yolov7.pt

+      # If you want to use your own videos.
       python detect_and_track.py --weights yolov7.pt --source "your video.mp4"
       ```